How to Light a Modern Bedroom – Lighting Guide & Tips

 Brightness

-When placing your bedroom LED Recessed Lights, it is also important to think about the type of lamp that you will use for each fixture.
-Depending on the light intensity of the lamp and the color it emits, it can positively or negatively influence the way it functions during and after a certain activity.
-But before you start looking for old LED Recessed Lights bulbs, you need to know what your desired brightness level, or lumens, is.
+When placing your bedroom LED Recessed Lights, you must consider the type of lamp you will use for each fixture.
+Depending on the light intensity of the lamp and the colour it emits, it can positively or negatively influence how it functions during and after a particular activity.
+But before you look for old LED Recessed Light bulbs, you need to know your desired brightness level or lumens.
 While the suggested lumens for the bedroom range from 2,000 to 4,000, this is a subjective decision that changes depending on the type of atmosphere you want to light a modern bedroom.

-After setting the maximum lumen output of a lamp, you have to consider whether the type of lamp you want is dimmable.
-CFLs (or compact fluorescent lamps) are difficult to control with a standard dimmer, as are some low voltage LED Recessed Lights.
-In these cases, special dimmers are needed for smooth, flicker-free and hum-free control.
+After setting a lamp’s maximum lumen output, you must consider whether the type you want is dimmable.
+CFLs (or compact fluorescent lamps) are difficult to control with a standard dimmer, as are some low-voltage LED Recessed Lights.
+Special dimmers are needed for smooth, flicker-free, and hum-free control in these cases.

-The color of the light plays an important role in supporting certain activities.
-To start, think about the bulb type: Incandescent/halogen bulbs typically emit a soft white glow, CFLs tend to disperse a lot of blue (although they’ve evolved with a wider spectrum of colors), while LED Recessed Lights can run the color temperature range.
+The colour of the light plays a vital role in supporting certain activities.
+To start, think about the bulb type: Incandescent/halogen bulbs typically emit a soft white glow, CFLs tend to disperse a lot of blues (although they’ve evolved with a broader spectrum of colours, while LED Recessed Lights can run the colour temperature range.

-Since white and blue light colors have been shown to promote alertness, lighting with such hues is best used with task or directed LED Recessed Lights to support focused activities.
-Since blue and white lights increase alertness and subsequently suppress the production of melatonin (or sleep-inducing hormones), they are not ideal if you are trying to relax in the bedroom after a long day.
-On the other hand, lighting that spreads warmer colors (such as yellow) does not affect melatonin production.
-Therefore, warmer lamps are best for bedroom activities such as reading, watching TV or just relaxing.
+Since white and blue light colours have been shown to promote alertness, lighting with such hues is best used with a task or directed LED Recessed Lights to support focused activities.
+Since blue and white lights increase alertness and subsequently suppress the production of melatonin (or sleep-inducing hormones), they are not ideal if you try to relax in the bedroom after a long day.
+On the other hand, lighting that spreads warmer colours (such as yellow) does not affect melatonin production.
+Therefore, warmer lamps are best for bedroom activities such as reading, watching TV, or relaxing.

-With the changing functions to light a modern bedroom, there is a need for sufficient lighting to support these functions.
-Between the right layers of LED Recessed Lights, the right dimmers, and the right light bulbs, getting these things right is a good way to ensure a comfortable lighting situation in your bedroom.
+With the changing functions of lighting a modern bedroom, sufficient lighting is needed to support these functions.
+Getting these things right, between the right layers of LED Recessed Lights, the right dimmers, and the right light bulbs, is a good way to ensure a comfortable lighting situation in your bedroom.
 So get creative and choose the accessories you need to get the bedroom lighting scheme you want here.

 Expert bedroom lighting tips with interior designer Jamie Bush